rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 First of all, we want our messages to show up on the timeline based on their *stamped* time rather than the time that they were received by the listener, or relayed to Rerun.

-To do this, we want to create a new timeline called `ros_time`.
+To do this, we will use a Rerun timeline called `ros_time`.

-Each callback then follows a common pattern of updating `ros_time` based on the stamped time of the message that was received.
+Each callback follows a common pattern of updating `ros_time` based on the stamped time of the message that was received.
 ```
 def some_msg_callback(self, msg: Msg):